imperialite/uniform-complexity-textgen/README.md

 Paper Link: https://arxiv.org/abs/2204.05185

-Please aadd the following citation to your paper/presentation if you use the resources found in this repository:
+Please add the following citation to your paper/presentation if you use the resources found in this repository:
 ```
 Imperial, J. M. (2022).
 Uniform Complexity for Text Generation. arXiv preprint arXiv:2204.05185.
 ```